Translate the metabolic model of one organism to another, using a mapping of similar proteins between their genomes.

-- If the reaction has one or more genes in the original model, but none of those genes has an ortholog in the new genome, the reaction is always deleted (or should be at least).
+- If the reaction associates with one or more genes in the original (source) model, but none of those genes has an ortholog in the new genome, the reaction is deleted.

-- If the reaction has no genes in the original model, then what happens depends on whether the "Keep reactions with no genes" is checked.
-If checked, the reaction is retained, otherwise it is removed.
-If checked, the user is making the assumption that both species have the same gaps in the enzymatic annotation of their genomes.
+- If the reaction associates with no genes in the original model, then the action taken depends on whether or not the "Keep reactions with no genes" option is checked (the reaction is retained if checked, otherwise it is removed).
+By checking the box, the user is making the assumption that both species have the same gaps in the enzymatic annotation of their genomes.

 - If the reaction has one or more genes in the original model and at least one has a homolog in the new genome, then the reaction is retained, and all genes with homologs are translated and retained.

 Team members who developed & deployed algorithm in KBase: Chris Henry, Janaka Edirisinghe, Sam Seaver, and Neal Conrad.
-For questions, e-mail email@example.com
+For questions, please contact us.